 The department also offers a Four-Plus program which leads to the bachelor’s and master’s degrees.
 This program allows students to enroll in required graduate courses during their senior year for credit counting toward both degrees.

-I. Base Requirements: Students must complete a program of study, consisting of at least 30 credit hours, which must be approved by their advisory committee.
+I. Base Requirements: Students must complete a program of study, consisting of at least 30 credit hours, which must be approved by their advisory committee (see also the Course Restrictions below).
 At least 15 of these credits must be 500/600-level MAT/STS courses (exclusive of thesis and seminar credits).
 Additionally, there are two subject requirements and a depth requirement:

 (Depth) All students must take at least one two-semester sequence (STS 531/532, MAT 523/524, MAT 527/528, MAT 563/564, or MAT 577/578).